apocalyptech/exordium/docs/assumptions_limitations.rst

 Assumptions
 -----------

-- Except for the Javascript necessary to hook into jPlayer, all content is generated server-side.
-There is no other Javascript, and the application is quite usable from text-based browsers.
+- Except for the Javascript necessary to hook into jPlayer, and jPlayer itself, there is no client-side Javascript or AJAX-style dynamic page content.
+All HTML is generated server-side.
+The application is quite usable from text-based browsers.

 - Music files must be accessible via the local filesystem on which Django